 Trakai castle is awesome.
-If you do just one castle on this trip make it this one.
+If you do just one castle on this Baltic road trip make it this one.
 It sits on an island out on a lake where you can pedalo and paddle board in the summer months.
-The museum itself is stacked with all sorts of artifacts and recreations telling you everything you need to know about Lithuanian history at that time.
+The museum itself is stacked with all sorts of artefacts and recreations telling you everything you need to know about Lithuanian history at that time.

 Top tip – Visit the most popular bar in Vilnius, Piano Man, for the best cocktails around and to learn how to party like a local.

 Top eats – Try kibinai at Markizas restaurant when you visit Trakai castle, a local pastry filled with sausage meat or vegetables.

 You can fly from Vilnius to Minsk in just 40 minutes, so why not?
 It’s not strictly part of the Baltic road trip as you can’t enter visa free by land, it’s an easy side trip.
-As one of the least touristed cities in Europe you have to work a little harder to find things to do in Minsk.
+As one of the least visited cities in Europe you have to work a little harder to find things to do in Minsk.
 While getting there is easy now, you can travel 5 days visa free if you enter and exit via the airport, there still isn’t a heap of tourist magnets ready to welcome visitors.
 It’s more a collection of cool Stalinist Architecture with some trendy cafes and street art.

 There’s a KFC which doubles as a Soviet monument, the Belarusian war museum and Liachaŭka.
 An old industrial suburb hidden on the peninsular in the city centre.
 Head to October Street with its huge street art murals where you can enter into abandoned red-brick factories that have become top rave destinations and hipster hangouts.

 Probably the best way to experience Minsk is with a local with a walking tour.

 Or check out this page for all the best tips!